hossman/jenkins-reports/README.txt

 TODO LIST:

- - jenkins-path-id.py: set the mtime of the url.txt files to match the feed entry date?
-   - then in our bash scripts, set the mtime of all the files we create to match the mtime of url.txt?
-     - ala: touch -d "$(date -R -r url.txt)" new_file.xxx
-   - that way all of our other find commands can be accurate relative when the job ran, even if there were issues with the downloads of the data files
-   - and regardless of the order that fetch-all-data-files does things, it can set the mtime on the directories to match url.txt, so they sort properly
  - generate better reports
-   - ideally this would compute ratios of fail/pass/skip
+   - ideally we should compute ratios of fail/pass/skip
-   - the ratios are important long term so that "nightly" tests which fail every day don't show up as "low" failure count compared to other tests
+   - the ratios are important long term so that some "nightly" tests which might fail every day actually shows up "high" in our report, instead of "low" just because it's absolute fail count is small
  - archive/delete older files
    - for builds older then X days, zip up (or just remove?) the CSV files
    - for builders older then X days, do we care about the logs either?
    - we could probably just delete any file older then the 7 days we use for generating the reports?
+   - NOTE: fetch-all-data-files.py is setting the mtime on all the data files, so this should be trivial
  - wrapper script ready to go for cron job?
    - take in the venus path as a command line
    - cd to the dirname of the script